harrisonlab/phytophthora/P.cac_10300_bioinf.md

 unique RxLRs were identified from motif and Hmm searches within gene models.
 221 RxLR effectors were predicted in total from the P.cactorum genome.
 Of these, 90 were shared between both datasets.

+Details on the commands run to identify this can be found within this repository in 10300_analysis/effector_charactisation.md

 ```bash
 	for InDir in $(ls -d analysis/RxLR_effectors/RxLR_EER_regex_finder/*/*); do